Iamvivek-gupta/interview/challenge.md

 # JWT Explanations

-Certainly!
-Here’s a script that you can use to explain your experience with implementing authentication using JWT and authorization middleware in a Node.js and Express.js environment.
-This script aims to demonstrate your understanding and practical experience while making a strong impression on the interviewer.

----

 **Interviewer:** Can you tell me about your experience with authentication and authorization in Node.js, specifically using JWT?

----

 **You:**